kodecocodes/i9t/intermediate-uistackview/intermediate-uistackview.markdown

 ### Your first vertical stack view

-Now, you'll create your first vertical stack view, and actually Xcode will do it for you.
+Now, you'll create your first vertical stack view.
 Select the **WHY VISIT** label and the **&lt;whyVisitLabel>** below it:
 ![bordered width=96%](images/09-select-why-visit-labels_640x90.png)

-Xcode will correctly infer that you'd like a vertical stack view based on the position of the labels.
-Click the **Stack** button to embed both of these into a stack view:
+Xcode will correctly infer that this should be a vertical stack view based on the position of the labels.
+Click the **Stack** button to embed both of these in a stack view:
 ![bordered width=96%](images/10-embed-why-visit-labels_640x90.png)

-The bottom label previously had a constraint pinning it to the right margin of the view, but that constraint got removed when it was embedded into this stack view.
+The lower label previously had a constraint pinning it to the right margin of the view, but that constraint was removed when it was embedded in the stack view.
 Currently, the stack view has no constraints, so it adopts the intrinsic width of its largest view.

 With the stack view selected, click on the **Pin** button.
-You'll add a total of four constraints.
 Checkmark **Constrain to margins**, and set the **Top**, **Leading** and **Trailing** constraints to **0**.

 Then, click on the dropdown to the right of the bottom constraint and select **WEATHER (current distance = 20)**:
 ![bordered width=42%](images/11-dont-select-nearest-neighbor-constraint_463x417.png)

-By default, constraints are shown to the nearest neighbor, which for the bottom constraint was the **Hide** button at a distance of 15.
-However, you actually needed the constraint to be to the **WEATHER** label below it.
+By default, constraints are shown to the nearest neighbor, which for the bottom constraint is the **Hide** button at a distance of 15.
+You actually needed the constraint to be to the **WEATHER** label below it.

 Finally, click **Add 4 Constraints**.
 You should now see the following:
 ![bordered width=96%](images/12-why-visit-stack-view-stretched_640x90.png)

-Now you have an expanded stack view with its right edges pinned to the right margin of the view.
+You now have an expanded stack view with its right edges pinned to the right margin of the view.
 However, the bottom label is still the same width.
-You'll fix this by updating the stack view's `alignment`, which you'll learn about next.
+You'll fix this by updating the stack view's `alignment` — keep reading to discover how!.

 ### Alignment property

-Remember how you previously learned that the `distribution` property specifies how a stack view lays out its views along its _axis_?
+Remember how you previously learned that the `distribution` property specifies how a stack view lays out its views _along_ its axis?
 You had set the bottom stack view's `distribution` to _Equal Spacing_ to space the buttons within it equally.
 ![bordered width=33%](images/13-i_did_that_317x288.png)

 Well, meet `alignment`.
 It's the property that determines how a stack view lays out its views _perpendicular_ to its axis.
 For a vertical stack view, the possible values are `Fill`, `Leading`, `Center` and `Trailing`.